 School Library Research and Statistics

-This IMLS-funded, three phase, multi-method study of the impact of New York's school libraries and librarians on student learning and motivation confirmed that in elementary schools with certified librarians, students scored significantly higher on ELA standardized tests than schools without certified librarians.
-For more information on each phase of this study go to:
+This three phase study on the impact of New York's school libraries and librarians on student learning and motivation found that in elementary schools with certified librarians, students scored significantly higher on ELA standardized tests than schools without certified librarians.
+This study was funded in part by the Institute of Museum and Library Services.

 School Libraries Work!
 (2008).
 Scholastic Publishing Research Foundation. http://www.p12.nysed.gov/technology/library/documents/slw3_2008.pdf

 This report highlights the positive impact of school librarians on student achievement from 20 State and Canadian studies.